Statistical Analysis

 Correlation Length Tool

-The horizontal distance at which the discrete 1D ACF decays to 1/e of its maximum value (which it attains at zero).
+The horizontal distance at which the discrete ACF (curve ACF) decays to 1/e of its maximum value, which it attains at zero.
 This is the common definition, matching also the expressions for Gaussian and exponential ACF.

-The horizontal distance at which the discrete 1D ACF decays to zero.
+The horizontal distance at which the raw ACF decays to zero.
 An uncommon, but sometimes useful characteristics of the ACF decay.
+The zero crossing is also used in the bias-corrected evaluation.

 Ratio α = T/L

-This ratio is used for the estimation of bias of roughness parameters due to finite measurement area [2,3].
+This ratio is used for the estimation of bias of roughness parameters due to finite measurement area.
 The autocorrelation length is taken from the extrapolated decay.

 Image size measured in T